-- Temporary hoarse/weak voice and/or pitch/tone changes.
-Permanent hoarseness may be experienced in those with injury to the recurrent laryngeal nerve (a nerve in your neck).
+- Hoarse/weak voice and/or pitch/tone changes that goes away.
+Permanent hoarseness may happen in those that have injury to the recurrent laryngeal nerve (a nerve in your neck).

-- Emotional changes which typically resolve, including depression, irritability, fatigue, and/or weakness.
+- Emotional changes which often get better over time, including depression, irritability, fatigue, and/or weakness.

-Some people are at a higher risk for developing side effects or are at a higher risk for surgical complications.
-Speak with your healthcare team if you have concerns regarding surgical risks and/or to discuss additional risks based on your personal situation.
+Some people are at a higher risk for side effects and/or surgical complications.
+Speak with your healthcare team if you have concerns about your surgical risks and possible side effects.

 What is recovery like?

 Your team will decide if you need to stay in the hospital and for how long.
 You will be told how to care for your surgical incision before leaving the hospital.
-Most patients will return to their normal activities within 1-2 weeks.
+Most times you can return to normal activities within 1-2 weeks.

-Your medical team will discuss with you the medications you will be taking, such as those for pain and/or to treat hypothyroidism, as well as your particular activity restrictions depending on the surgery you have had.
+Your care team will talk with you about the medications you will be taking, such as those for pain and/or to treat hypothyroidism, as well as any activity restrictions you may have.

-Common activity restrictions and postoperative instructions for parathyroid surgery include:
+Common activity restrictions and postoperative instructions for parathyroid surgery are:

 - Showering is usually allowed 48 hours following surgery.
-Pat incision dry following a shower.
-Allow steri-strips to fall off, or remove by day 10-14.
+Pat the incision dry after a shower.
+Let the steri-strips to fall off or remove them by day 10-14.

 - Avoid swimming or tub soaking for 2 weeks.

-- Avoid driving until you are not taking pain medication and can turn the neck side to side, typically within 1-2 weeks following surgery.
+- Avoid driving until you are not taking pain medication and can turn your neck side to side, usually within 1-2 weeks following surgery.

-- Due to potential temporary throat discomfort or swallowing difficulties, eat soft foods or easily swallowed foods/drinks such as juice, soup, applesauce, scrambled eggs, etc.
+- Due to possible temporary throat discomfort or swallowing problems, eat soft foods or easily-swallowed foods/drinks such as juice, soup, applesauce, scrambled eggs, etc.

 - Numbness/tingling in the hands, feet, and/or mouth.